shuawest/Gen8Diagram/README.md

 1. Fork https://github.com/shuawest/Gen8Diagram
 2. Clone the repo `git clone git@github.com:<your_github_handle>/Gen8Diagram.git`
 3. Update scripts/settings.sh with your own settings
+4. Ensure you are authenticated to your Red Hat account on your host, or in Podman Desktop.
-4. Start the app from source and attach the /app working directory to your source root
+5. Start the app from source and attach the /app working directory to your source root
 ```
 podman run -d --name gen8diagram -p 5050:5050 -v "<cloned_Gen8Diagram_dir>":/app -w /app gen8diagram

 # alternatively run
-scripts/start.sh
+etc/start.sh
 ```
-5. Send pull requests with app fixes, yaml context files, svg.j2 templates.
+6. Send pull requests with app fixes, yaml context files, svg.j2 templates.
   WARNING: DO NOT put sensitive or private company information into the context or templates.